 The right panel of Figure 3 shows the correlation between $\hat{\beta}i$ and an individual's score on the RMET.
-We find a clear and statistically significant correlation between being a good team player and emotional perceptiveness ($\hat{\rho}$ =0.156, p=0.012).
+We find a clear and statistically significant correlation between being a good team player and emotional perceptiveness ($\hat{\rho} = 0.156$, p = 0.012).
 This contrasts notably with IQ and suggests that RMET adds substantial predictive power beyond the impact of individual task-specific skill.
-The correlation between RMET and $\hat{\beta}i$ is even stronger when group performance is estimated with no controls ($\hat{\rho}$ =0.300, p<0.001).
+The correlation between RMET and $\hat{\beta}i$ is even stronger when group performance is estimated with no controls ($\hat{\rho} = 0.300$, p < 0.001).

-Table 4 shows correlations between the team player index and demographic characteristics, as well as three of the Big 5 personality factors (Agreeableness, Conscientiousness and Extraversion).
-We find no evidence of gender differences in $\hat{\beta}i$.17 We also find no statistically significant association between the team player index and age, race/ethnicity, or years of completed education, although our standard errors are too large to rule out small differences for any of these characteristics.
+Table IV shows correlations between the team player index and demographic characteristics, as well as three of the Big 5 personality factors (Agreeableness, Conscientiousness, and Extraversion).
+We find no evidence of gender differences in $\hat{\beta}i$.16 We also find no statistically significant association between the team player index and age, race/ethnicity, or years of completed education, although our standard errors are too large to rule out small differences for any of these characteristics.
 Finally, we also find no relationship between personality scores and the team player index.
-Online Appendix Figure A9 presents scatterplots of the relationship between each personality score and the team player effect.
+Figure A.9 of the Supplemental Material presents scatterplots of the relationship between each personality score and the team player effect.

-Online Appendix Tables A5, A6 and A7 report additional results from our pre-analysis plan, including variation by task type and associations between team performance and diversity.
-We find no statistically significant relationships along any of these dimensions.
+Tables A.V, A.VI, and A.VII of the Supplemental Material report additional results from our pre-analysis plan, including variation by task type and associations between team